sandeepnamburi/help.me/README.md

 ## Additional Nodes
 Keep in mind that the Chrome Extension is required for full functionality demonstrated in GIFs and presentation.

+## How to use
+Everything was coded with intentions of fully open-source software.
+Feel free to add to the functionality on the HTML elements and connect data with your own Chrome Extensions.